 INSIDE: Grandma Marge’s Spritz Cookie recipe to make and enjoy this Christmas season.
-It is fun to embrace Holidays Traditions for delicious and tasty treat and make wonderful winter memories.
+It is fun to embrace Holidays Traditions for delicious and tasty treat while making wonderful winter memories.
+Learn to bake this delicious Spritz Cookie recipe today.

 This post may contain affiliate links.
 See my full disclosure.